Dunfermline Abbey: Today

 The current building on the site of the choir of the old abbey church is a parish church of the Church of Scotland, still with the name Dunfermline Abbey.
 The minister (since 2012) is the Reverend MaryAnn R. Rennie.

+In August 2026 the General Trustees of the Church of Scotland requested that Historic Environment Scotland consider taking the Abbey in to state care.